smaashthemac/bootstrap-portfolio/README.md

+# Basic Portfolio - Bootstrap

+This basic portfolio is a redo of our original basic portfolio assignment, only this one uses a Bootstrap template.

+This project was created as an assignment for the Coding Bootcamp at UT Austin.

-# bootstrap-portfolio
+# Technologies Used

-A redo of our first bootcamp assignment, which was to build a portfolio website from scratch.
-This is rebuilding that same portfolio, but using bootstrap and a new theme.

-Uses:

-HTML
+- HTML
-CSS
+- CSS
-Bootstrap
+- Bootstrap